Adityanath hits out at Akhilesh Yadav for 'comparing' Jinnah with Sardar Patel | Politics

 - India

-Yadav on Sunday spoke of Mahatma Gandhi, Sardar Vallabhbhai Patel, Jawaharlal Nehru and Jinnah in the same breath as leaders who fought for India's independence, prompting a criticism from the BJP.
+Deputy Chief Minister Keshav Prasad Maurya slammed Yadav, calling the SP chief ''Akhilesh Ali Jinnah''.
+AIMIM chief Asaduddin Owaisi and BSP president Mayawati also hit out at Yadav for speaking of Mahatma Gandhi, Sardar Vallabhbhai Patel, Jawaharlal Nehru and Jinnah on Sunday in the same breath as leaders who fought for India's independence.

 The chief minister said this cannot be accepted and everyone should condemn it. ''Yadav should regret his statement as insulting Sardar Patel will not be accepted,'' he added.